sarfaraz-kazi/money-transfer-tracking-portal/README.md

 2. Select date range using:
    - Custom date picker
    - Quick buttons (Today, This Week, This Month)
+3. Choose a report type:
+   - Summary / Party-wise
+   - Daily (Transactions)
+   - Daily Balances (History from `mtp_daily_balances`)
-3. Click "Generate Report"
+4. Click "Generate Report"
-4. View party-wise summary and totals
+5. View results and totals appropriate to the selected type
-5. Export to CSV or print if needed
+6. Export to CSV or print if needed

 ## 🎯 How It Works